-The Up North Guide: Things To Do in Traverse City in The Fall 2016
+Things To Do in Traverse City this Fall (2017 Update)

 Audition for a Play

 Test out your acting chops and audition for one of Old Town Playhouse's fall/winter performances.
-Auditions for Peter and the Starcatcher and Company, will be held in September.
+Auditions for Annie will be held from September 16-19 and this year they're also looking for a dog to play Sandy along with an experienced trainer/owner.

 Visit oldtownplayhouse.com for more information and audition locations.